bennylao/notebook/IBM-UCL_AI_Island/note.md

 - another library for reranker
 - child child process works on production model but not in dev mode
 - updated model control for new data structure
+- adding different types of nlp models into the application

+- models are limited to those support pipline only (cannot unify every kind of models, every model requires its own ways to do inference)

+- app will only provide a selection of models from hugging face only
+    - every model has specific configuration, they have to be indexed in a particular format. if we fetch all the models from huggingface, some of them might not be able to work
+    - better for non-technical users, as many of the models on hugging face are actually fine tune from the same base model, as the result, they don't have to compare 100+ models that are very similar

+- models which requires running remote codes during download does not work with fastapi dev

+### Week 9 (22 July - 28 July)
+- added speech2text, text2speech models and zero shot classification models
+- research on training
+- training dataset is not uploaded into the application. the dataset has to be tokenised before training but the tokeniser used for each models are different. storing the datasets in the application is not useful and cannot be reused. unlike rag dataset and image datasets.

+## playground config
+first attempt: new observableCollection for playground config and bind the picker to each row however it leads to unexpected error

 ## Notes